What are dentures?

 They are false teeth that have been custom made to fit your mouth in order to replace natural teeth that have been lost or removed.
 They can can either be full – to replace all the teeth, or partial – to replace some teeth.
 Full dentures are made from acrylic and partial dentures are either wholly acrylic or they may have a metal frame.

 The process for creating and fitting your dentures

-Creating dentures that are a good, comfortable fit takes skill and time, and will require a number of visits to the dentist.
+Creating false teeth that are a good, comfortable fit takes skill and time, and will require a number of visits to the dentist.

-- A dental technician uses the impressions to make a wax model of your dentures
+- A dental technician uses the impressions to make a wax model of your set of dentures.

-If soreness or discomfort persists, the dentist can make minor adjustments to the dentures as necessary.
+If soreness or discomfort persists, the dentist can make minor adjustments as necessary.

 Just like natural teeth, dentures attract plaque, become stained and collect food particles that can cause bad breath or irritate gums.
-Dentures need regular cleaning with a combination of brushing and soaking.
+They need regular cleaning with a combination of brushing and soaking.

 - Modern techniques mean that dentures can now appear very natural.

 - It is healthier for gums and any remaining teeth to have dentures rather than gaps as gums will be protected and natural teeth will not move or tilt.